nimblecrm/api-docs/docs/contacts/search.rst

 Saved Advanced Searches
 ~~~~~~~~~~~~~~~~~~~~~~~
-Query language allow to specify as occurrence of other (previously saved) search query.
+Query language allows to specify as occurrence other (previously saved) search query.
 You can combine saved search occurrences in a way as regular occurrences are used.
 Explanation example is provided bellow.

 Let’s assume we have saved search query like: